OmarThinks/dotnet-cheat-sheet/1_cs/README.md

 ```
 </b>

-The sytax of the C# languag are very cloe to the syntax
+The syntax of the C# languag are very cloe to the syntax
 of the Java Language.